 It’s worth noting that a few stores price their memberships only a little more than the cost of buying a single license.
 For example, a membership for Theme Junkie costs $49 for 6 months, which is only $10 more than a single license.
 A few others, such as Elegant Themes, don’t even let you purchase a design on its own, so you need to buy a membership if you see a design you like.

-So what’s the best theme membership available for WordPress users?
+What’s the best theme membership available for WordPress users?

 There really is no right or wrong answer to the above question as it depends on the style of design you like and the functionality you need from a theme.
 Theme stores that let you download all of their designs through a membership plan include Chimera Themes, SoloStream, StudioPress, Templatic, ThemeFuse, and WPZoom.